<-References Go to ToC Processes ->

 - May request another Process to perform Process Actions on its behalf by using the Inter-Process Protocol, possibly after Transacting a Value (i.e., an Amount in a Currency) to a Wallet.

-MMM-TEC does not specify how an M-Instance verifies that the Process Actions performed by a Process comply with the Process’s Rights or the M-Instance Rules.
-An M-Instance can decide to verify the full set of Activity Data (the log of performed Process Actions), or to make verifications based on claims by another Process, to make random verifications, or to not make any verification at all.
-Therefore, MMM-TEC does not specify how a M-Instance Manager can sanction non-complying Processes.
+MMM-TEC does not specify how an M-Instance verifies that a Process’s Process Actions are compliant with the Process’s Rights or the M-Instance Rules.
+An M-Instance may decide to verify the full set of Activity Data (the log of Process Actions performed), to make verifications based on claims by another Process, to make random verifications, or to not make any verification at all.
+Therefore, MMM-TEC does not specify how an M-Instance Manager can sanction non-complying Processes.

-In some cases, an M-Instance could be wastefully too costly as an undertaking if all the technologies required by MMM-TEC were mandatorily to be implemented, even if the particular M-Instance had limited scope.
+In some cases, an M-Instance could be wastefully too costly as an undertaking if all the MMM-TEC-specified technologies were mandatorily to be implemented, even if the particular M-Instance had limited scope.
 MMM-TEC specifies Profiles to facilitate the implementations of conforming M-Instances that are unduly burdened by the requirements of other application domains.

 A Profile includes only a subset of the Actions and Items that are expected to be needed and are shared by a sizeable number of applications.
 MMM-TEC defines four Profiles (see Figure 1):